 You can now choose the desired upgrade level of the mod, the maximum upgrade level is dictated by the amount of owned Endo and Credits.

 Once you are sure that you want to go through with this process, select APPLY FUSION and confirm the process.

 You can also transmute mods that you no longer need (or those you have multiple copies of) by exchanging 4 mods in a gamble for a new, random mod.
 Using rarer mods in the transmutation process raises your chances of getting a rare mod, but it does not guarantee it.

 In order to transmute mods, go to the mod screen and select 4 unranked mods, then click on TRANSMUTE.
 A confirmation screen will pop up with the list of mods that will be used and the amount of credit that will be deducted.

 Once you hit YES the mods and credits will be expended and you will be awarded with a new random mod.

-If you don't want to use mods in a fusion or transmutation, you can choose to sell them for credits.
+If you don't want to use mods in a fusion or transmutation, you can choose to sell them for Credits or Endo.

 Select the mod(s) you wish to sell, then click SELL at the top right of the screen.